 Universal Credit for Council Tenants

-If you are in receipt of Universal Credit NOW is the time to update your claim to include your new rent increase from 6 April 2020.
+If you are in receipt of Universal Credit you will need to update your claim to include your new rent increase from 5 April 2021.

 The Department of Work and Pensions (DWP) may have already contacted you and issued you a ‘To Do’ advising you that you need to increase the housing element (rent charge) of your Universal Credit claim immediately via your Journal.

 Even if you have not heard from them you must ‘Report a Change’ to notify them of your rent increase, and this applies even if you have an alternative payment arrangement and your rent is currently being paid direct to the Council.
 If you have a telephone claim you will need to telephone Universal Credit to update your circumstances in the usual way immediately.

 Failure to report the change could affect your ongoing payments.
 Changes can only be backdated to the beginning of the current assessment period so you need to update your housing element (rent charges) now.
 If you have any questions, or need help or support to adjust to the change please call the rents team on 01322 343134 or complete our online enquiry form.